kudobuilder/kuttl/keps/0005-kuttl-as-a-library.md

 * Test setup and tear down methods (is currently coupled to steps).
 * Cluster and test environment provisioning (this is currently coupled to `Harness` in `harness.go`).

-Additionally, KUDO-specific helper methods will be provided in the library that can be used by library users.
+Additionally, Operator-specific helper methods will be provided in the library that can be used by library users.

 We will also endeavor to stay close to the API used by the kudo-cassandra-operator testing library to ensure that migration of existing tests is easy.